-Roy van der Weide is an Economist on the Poverty and Inequality Research team within the Development Research Group of the World Bank.
+Roy van der Weide is an Economist in the Poverty and Inequality Research team within the Development Research Group of the World Bank.
 He recently assumed the responsibility of leading the poverty and inequality mapping research within the department.
 His other research is concerned with the empirics of inequality of opportunity and poverty reduction, axiomatic approaches to income measurement, spatial econometrics, and the transmission of price inflation and volatility.
-His publications cover a wide array of topics, which include the small area estimation of poverty and inequality, index number theory, multi-variate volatility modeling, and behavioral economics.
-He holds a PhD from the University of Amsterdam where his research focused on time-series econometrics and economic dynamics with applications to finance.
-Over time, research on poverty and inequality came to dominate his work agenda.
+His work has been published in a range of academic journals including the American Economic Review, the Journal of Econometrics, the Journal of Applied Econometrics, and the World Bank Economic Review.
+He holds a PhD from the University of Amsterdam.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?